How To Put Spin On A Golf Ball: 3 Simple Tricks

 Final thoughts

 If you want to control your golf shots, you need to be able to put spin on the ball.
 Allowing the grooves on your wedge to interact with the golf ball will help improve your spin rates.
-Practice these shots to improve your short game and lower your scores.
+Practice these shots to better your short game and lower your scores.

 For You